Derivative relations for determinants, Pfaffians and characteristic polynomials in random matrix theory: Introduction

 In Subsection~\ref{subsec:Borel}, we consider cases that correspond to mixed moments of characteristic polynomials of zero-th and first derivative, all at the same argument.
 In Corollary~\ref{cor: factoring derivatives} our main result applied to the unitary class simplifies to ordinary derivatives acting on the determinant of a Borel transformed kernel.
 These derivatives can be carried out, resulting to a double sum over determinants of derivatives of the new kernel.
 A similar Corollary~\ref{thm: factoring derivatives pfaffian} gives the corresponding result for the class of Pfaffian determinants.
 These corollaries generalise existing results in the literature to general kernel functions.

 Subsection~\ref{subsec:Kostka} is devoted to mixed derivatives of general, higher order, at one or two points.
 The derivation follows a different, representation theoretic/combinatorial route, using Schur functions and Kostka numbers.
-The respective Theorems~\ref{Thm-gen-det} and~\ref{Thm-gen-pfaffian} give the determinantal and Pfaffian case.
+Theorem~\ref{Thm-gen-det} gives the determinantal case, while~\ref{Thm-gen-pfaffian} and~\ref{Thm-gen-symplectic-abs} give the Pfaffian cases for one and two points, respectively.

 In Section~\ref{sec:App-mixed}, we give two examples for the application to characteristic polynomials.
 The infinite dimensional limit of the complex Ginibre ensemble~\cite{Ginibre} is discussed in Subsection~\ref{subsec:Gin} where several statements are proven in Appendix~\ref{apx:GinUE}.
 In Subsection~\ref{subsec:CUE}, we discuss the case of the CUE, where the known generalised Bessel-kernel is understood from the Borel transformation of the initial kernel.
 Section~\ref{sec:proofs} collects the proofs of our main theorems and in Section~\ref{conclusio} we summarise our findings and present some open problems.